DALLAS — Dallas voters decided Tuesday on a slate of 18 charter amendment proposals.

 - Proposition B: Proposition B would amend the Dallas city charter to add a preamble “that declares the city to be an equitable democracy, comprised of representatives that act to make the city fair, equitable, just and safe for all residents.”
 Early vote results showed a majority of Dallas County voters supported Proposition B.

 - Proposition C: Proposition C would amend the Dallas city charter to increase the annual salary for the mayor to $110,000 (up from $80,000) and the annual salary for city council members to $90,000 (up from $60,000) with salaries subject to a yearly adjustment equal to the year-over-year percentage increase in the local consumer price index, effective January 1, 2025.
-Early vote results showed a majority of Dallas County voters voted against this proposition.
+Unofficial results showed a majority of Dallas County voters voted against this proposition.

 - Proposition D: Proposition D would amend the city charter to delete the requirement that city council elections be held in May “and instead be held according to state law and as designated by city resolution or ordinance.”
-Early vote results showed a majority of Dallas County voters supported Proposition D.
+Unofficial results showed a majority of Dallas County voters supported Proposition D.

 - Proposition R: Proposition R, also known as the “Dallas Freedom Act” spearheaded by Ground Game Texas, is among the petition-driven amendments.
 Proposition R would amend the city charter to “prohibit the Dallas Police Department from making arrests or issuing citations for marijuana possession or considering the odor of marijuana as probable cause for search or seizure, except as part of a violent felony or high priority narcotics felony investigation” for those with four ounces or less of marijuana.
 Ground Game Texas shared that the proposition has received high-profile support from Willie Nelson.
 Earlier this year, though, Texas Attorney General Ken Paxton sued five cities, including Denton in North Texas, over ordinances to deprioritize misdemeanor marijuana enforcement.
-Early vote totals showed a strong majority of Dallas voters supported Proposition R.
+Unofficial results showed a strong majority of Dallas voters supported Proposition R.

 - Proposition S: Proposition S is among the controversial amendments that made it on the ballot after the group Dallas HERO collected the required signatures.
 Proposition S would grant “standing to any resident of Dallas to bring a lawsuit against the city to require the city to comply with provisions of the city charter, city ordinances, and state law.”
 It would also waive the city’s governmental immunity from suit and liability in claims brought under the amendment.
 The Dallas HERO initiative received financial backing from hotelier, GOP donor and Dallas Express publisher Monty Bennett and a slate of current and former Dallas leaders and the Dallas Police Association and Dallas Firefighters Association have urged voters to vote against the HERO amendments S, T and U. Dallas HERO, though, has argued that the amendments are a means of holding Dallas officials accountable.
-Early vote totals showed a slim majority of voters supported Proposition S.
+Unofficial results showed a majority of voters supported Proposition S.

 - Proposition T: Proposition T is among the controversial amendments that made it on the ballot after the group Dallas HERO collected the required signatures.
 Proposition T would require the city to conduct a city-commissioned community survey each year of a minimum of 1,400 Dallas residents that would result in either the city manager earning a performance-based pay raise or the city manager’s firing.
 The Dallas HERO initiative received financial backing from hotelier, GOP donor and Dallas Express publisher Monty Bennett and a slate of current and former Dallas leaders and the Dallas Police Association and Dallas Firefighters Association have urged voters to vote against the HERO amendments S, T and U. Dallas HERO, though, has argued that the amendments are a means of holding Dallas officials accountable.
-Early vote totals showed a majority of voters voted against Proposition T.
+Unofficial results showed a majority of voters voted against Proposition T.